withparadox2/withparadox2.github.io/_posts/2020-06-04-adapt-to-new-api-of-slowly.md

 )
 console.log(otp)
 ```
 Put this piece of code at the bottom of `index.js` and run `node index.js`.
-Supress some(a lot of) errors related to ReactNative and we will get an output, pretty much like the one capured in a request:
+After supressing some(a lot of) errors related to ReactNative, we will get an output, pretty much looking like the one capured in a previous request:

 ```
 j4P89Am5g96GPkKwuYiZ5xE3wgbLYO